HarishAtGitHub/harishatgithub.github.com/_posts/2015-12-20-public-key-private-key.md

 **2) indirect way (to get the key to open the message)**

-with the help of the private key d
+with the help of the private key d.

-as

 $$ OriginalMessage = (EncryptedMessage)^d $$